03/10/2022 by Laura Barnum

 Manage pain with topicals like CBD cream or Anesthall pain relieving cream.
 We have a few pain management topicals in our office we could recommend for your particular pain and preferences.
 Feel free to contact us for recommendations.

 If you’re experiencing low back pain, it’s always best to get the cause diagnosed by a professional.
-Book your appointment so our chiropractors can determine if your pain is caused by computer use, or something else.
+Book your appointment so our Aptos chiropractors can determine if your pain is caused by computer use, or something else.
 Once we figure out why you’re having low back pain, we’ll develop the treatment plan that is best for you.